GrowinScala/Flipper/README.md

 ### Who do I talk to? ###

-Flipper is an Open-Source project developed at Growin Insights in our offices in Lisbon.
+Flipper is an Open-Source project developed at Growin in our offices in Lisbon.
  <br/> If you have any questions, you can contact:

  * Valter Fernandes  &nbsp; &nbsp;- vfernandes@growin.pt